Elijah Mitchell Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 - Mitchell did not record a rush attempt in last week's game versus the Titans.

-- Over his last three games, Mitchell has rushed for 0 yards (0.0 per game) on zero carries.
+- Mitchell has zero carries for 0 yards (0.0 yards per game) during his last three games.

 Mitchell's San Francisco Teammates